thecodedog/tapr/docs/source/overview.rst

 to the N-table is a standard serial engine.
 This means that unless specifically told otherwise, processing on the N-table will be done in serial.

+The engine assigned to the N-table must be an object whose class inherits from
+|project|.engines.Engine.
+Such a class must implement the __tapr_engine__map__ method.
-Technically, the engine assigned to the N-table can be any callable that behaves as the map built-in function i.e. one that takes in a function to be called, followed by n arguments to be passed to the input function.
+This method mimics the map built-in function i.e. it takes in a function to be called, followed by n arguments to be passed to the input function.
-That being said, it is recommended to use those offered by the |project|.engines module where one can find the standard serial engine as well as a thread engine and a process engine that can be used to process an N-table in a multi-threaded or multi-process way.
+It is recommended to use those offered by the |project|.engines module where one can find the standard serial engine as well as a thread engine and a process engine that can be used to process an N-table in a multi-threaded or multi-process way.